-PaintCare Inc. ("PaintCare"), a not-for-profit 501(c)(3) organization, was created in October 2009 by the American Coatings Association (ACA), who, working with state and local government stakeholders, passed the first ever paint product stewardship law in the United States in the state of Oregon in 2009.
-Similar legislation has subsequently been passed in other jurisdictions.
+PaintCare, a not-for-profit 501(c)(3) organization, was created in October 2009 by the American Coatings Association (ACA), who, working with state and local government stakeholders, passed the first ever paint product stewardship law in the United States in the state of Oregon in 2009.
 The paint stewardship legislation guides an industry-led, end-of-life management program for post-consumer paint, which PaintCare operates.
 The PaintCare Board is made up of architectural paint manufacturers and participation in PaintCare is not limited to ACA members, but open to all architectural paint manufacturers.
 There are no dues or registration fees associated with PaintCare.